boostconnect/boost-Connect/docs/ADMIN.md

 This project uses Supabase and a `user_roles` table to manage roles.
 By default new users are given the `user` role.

+Contact Information:
+- For admin access requests: boost1connect@gmail.com
+- Include your user ID and email in the request

 Options to grant admin:

 1) Supabase Dashboard (recommended)